-The Logo
+The Image

-Activities that Roomie Remote creates have appropriate logos.
+Activities that Roomie Remote creates have appropriate images.
 You can change the default or, if you are adding an Activity manually, specify the desired logo.
+You may also specify a different image for the inactive and active states of the Activity.
+If both are not specified, only the Active version is used.

-To change an Activity's logo:
+To change an Activity's image: